doshima2024/songdisplay/README.md

 ## Acknowledgements

-Special thanks to my Flatiron School instructors and my peers for their support on the learning journey that led me to build this project.
-It served as valuable practice and helped solidify my full stack skills: writing models with SQLalchemy and Python, creating backend routes with Flask, writing React components with state management and connecting the frontend and backend via fetch calls in React.
+Special thanks to my Flatiron School instructors and peers for their guidance and support throughout this project.
+It served as valuable practice, not only in solidifying my full stack skills — from writing models with SQLAlchemy and Python, creating backend routes with Flask, and managing state in React — but also in expanding my experience with PostgreSQL databases.